-Origins of Slow Cooker Rosemary Sea Salt Bread
+Origins of Crock Pot No Knead Bread with Rosemary & Sea Salt

 I LOVE bread.
 I love to make bread.
 I’m not kidding, it is to the point I actually took a class in bread making (trust me on this, if you find a similar class near you DO IT!).
 That said the class was a little weird, a little awkward, as I was an early 20-somthing in a class with retirees.
 Still, the class sparked a joy of baking that I had not yet experienced.
 Until the Sweet rolls…You see, sweets aren’t my thing.
 I have just about zero “sweet tooth” cravings.
 I love to cook savory foods; however, baking has never really been my thing.
 Until the class….

 But, I was bored.
 I was in a pre-kids phase where DH was working a lot of nights.
 We had moved to a new city so I didn’t really have anyone to schedule outings with.
 I was struggling for what to do as I did not want to stay alone in the evening all the time.
 I randomly got a school catalog from the community college extension school in town.
 That catalog contained a listing for a bread-making class.
 I was intrigued.
 The class was to be held on a night DH always worked so, I decided to sign up.